Middleware

 // Extract token based on transport

-if (interaction.http) {
+if (wire.http) {

-token = interaction.http.request.getHeader('Authorization')?.replace('Bearer ', '')
+token = wire.http.request.getHeader('Authorization')?.replace('Bearer ', '')

-} else if (interaction.channel) {
+} else if (wire.channel) {

 // For channels, auth is typically handled during connection

-token = interaction.channel.channelData?.token
+token = wire.channel.channelData?.token

 }